-Early Help provides help for children, young people and families as soon as that can negatively impact on a child's well-being and looks at a way forward by supporting families and enabling them to resolve and come up with effective solutions together.
+Early Help provides help for children, young people and families as soon as an incident occurs that can negatively impact on a child's well-being and looks at a way forward by supporting families and enabling them to resolve and come up with effective solutions together.

 Early Help in our schools is for children of all ages.